adidner/youtube-speed-by-channel-2/README.md

 ## Description

 This is the second iteration of a chrome extension made to control the speed of youtube videos.
+Used to automatically set the speed of youtube videos based on a Channel Name or Title keyword

 The first iteration was written in pure HTML, CSS and JS.
 This was a fun and interesting endeavor but presented many challeneges that don't exist with modern state based component frameworks like React.